adjacentlink/emex/emex.md

 used to calculate propagation delay between platforms.
 Propagation delay is 0 otherwise.

-The `scenario` section defines the time-based events that determine the dynamic life-cycle elements of the scenario.
-Each event is headed by the scenario time at which it is issued with reference to T=0 as the time the EMOE starts running.
-The types of events that can be specified in the `scenario` block include the same ones that were used for `initial_conditions`, (`pov`, `pathloss` and `antenna_pointing`), as well as traffic events (`flow_on`, `flow_off`) and jamming events for jammer platforms (`jam_on`, `jam_off`).
+The `scenario` section defines the time-based scenario events.
+Each event starts with the scenario time of execution with reference to T=0 as the time the EMOE starts running.
+The `scenario` block can include the `initial_conditions` event types as well as traffic events (`flow_on`, `flow_off`) and jamming events for jammer platforms (`jam_on`, `jam_off`).
 [YAML Scenario Sentence Formats](#yaml-scenario-sentence-formats) details the format of each event.

-\pagebreak

 ---